Types of Adverbs for intermediate learners

 Tip!

-It is useful to know that mainly we put the adverbs of time at the end of the statements.
+It is useful to know that adverbs of time are usually placed at the end of the sentence.

 Adverbs of Manner

-When we want to talk about 'how' things happen, we use adverbs of manner.
-Let us take a look at the following examples:
+Adverbs of manner are used to talk about how things happen.
+Let us take a look at some examples:

 Adverbs of Place

 Adverbs of place tell us where actions take place.
-Some call them spatial adverbs.
+They are also called spatial adverbs.
 Let us examine some examples below:

 Adverbs of Frequency

-Adverbs of frequency are another kind of adverbs that native speakers frequently use.
-This group refers to 'how often' action takes place.
+Adverbs of frequency refer to how often an action takes place.
 Let us take a look at some examples below:

 Tip!

-It is useful to know that we can place adverbs of frequency either before the main verb, after the 'to be' verb, or after the auxiliary verb in statements.
+We can place adverbs of frequency either before the main verb, after the 'to be' verb, or after the auxiliary verb in a sentence.

 Adverbs of Probability

-Adverbs of probability are mainly used to show the possibility of an event taking place.
-In other words, it refers to how likely something will or will not happen.
+Adverbs of probability are mainly used to indicate the possibility of an event taking place.
+They express how probable or improbable something is, or how certain or uncertain the speaker is about it.
 Take a look at the following examples: